splitsh/lite/README.md

 Usage
 -----

+The easiest way to use splitsh is to integrate it with Git:

+    cp bin/git-splitsh.sh "$(git --exec-path)"/git-splitsh

 Let's say you want to split the `lib/` directory of a repository to its own branch; from the "master" Git repository (bare or clone), run: